 Can lemon curd be frozen?

 Yes, it can.
-Place it in an airtight container or ziplock bag.
+Place the lemon curd in an airtight container or ziplock bag.
 Defrost in the fridge.

 Are lemons keto?
-How many carbs in lemons?
+How many carbs in a lemon?

 Keto Meal Plans & Support